stefanspringer1/SwiftWorkflow/README.md

 Inside `b_step`, the step `a_step` is _not_ being executed, because `a_step` has already been excuted at that time.
 By default it is assumed that a step does some manipulation of the data, and calling a step  says "I want those manipulation done at this point".
 This is very common in complex processing scenarios and having this behaviour ensures that a step can be called in isolation and not just as part as a fixed, large processing pipeline, because it formulates itself which prerequisites it needs.

+---
+**Convention**

+Requirements for a step are formulated by just calling the accordings steps, i.e. the steps that fullfill these requirements.
+(Those steps will not run again if they already have been run.)

+---

 But sometimes a certain other step is needed just before a certain point in the processing, no matter if it already has been run before.
 In that case, you can use the `force` method of the execution:

 ```Swift